yalevras/obsidian/Brain/Work/CURRENT.md

 		fixing up nasa's mess?
 nsp unit tests:
 		 wip

-debug app:
+debug app: PULL REQUEST SUBMITTED
 		clean up code done
 		demonstrate for johnathan done
 		default to debug done
 		swap users without restarting app
-			check if shell has already started and usernames are not the same
+			check if shell has already started and usernames are not the same This is done! to_lab messages: PULL REQUEST SUBMITTED

-to_lab messages:
 			dev: 49
 			branch: feature/to_lab_messages
 		what i know: